Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to Make a Resume for your first job
+How to Create a Resume for Your First Job

 Name: John Doe

-Contact Information: Number Contact Information: Email address, phone number LinkedIn profile
+Contact Information: Phone number Contact Information: Email address, phone number LinkedIn profile

 Education:

-- Bachelor of Science in Marketing XYZ University, Graduated May 2021
+- Master of Science degree in marketing, XYZ University, Graduated May 2021

-- Relevant classes: Market Research, Data Analysis, Consumer Behavior
+- Relevant coursework: Market Research, Data Analysis, Consumer Behavior

 Experience: